 Robotics at Poly

 The Polytechnic Institute of Brooklyn (Brooklyn Poly), now NYU Tandon, is one of the oldest engineering institutes in the country, ranking behind only Rensselaer Polytechnic Institute and the University of Pennsylvania (Jewell, Griggs, Jr., & Ressler, 2001).
-Brooklyn Poly is known for pioneering technology such as polymers, mass production of penicillin, and the first-ever closed-chest cardiac defibrillator (Contributors, 2023).
+Brooklyn Poly is known for pioneering polymer technology, the mass production of penicillin, and the first-ever closed-chest cardiac defibrillator (Contributors, 2023).
 However, Poly did not begin investing in robotics (now a very large and lucrative engineering industry) until around 1975-1980 (Polytechnic Institute of New York, 1975-1976).
-Compared to institutions like Stanford, Carnegie Mellon, Rensselaer Polytechnic Institute, or even Worcester Polytechnic Institute, Brooklyn Polytechnic was incredibly late to the game in robotics, as the earlier schools had already begun contributing to robotics research and classes in the late 1950s to early 60s (Inigo & Angulo, 1985).
+Compared to institutions like Stanford, Carnegie Mellon, Rensselaer Polytechnic Institute, or Worcester Polytechnic Institute, Brooklyn Polytechnic was incredibly late to the game in robotics, as the earlier schools had already begun contributing to robotics research and classes in the late 1950s to early 60s (Inigo & Angulo, 1985).

 So why was Brooklyn Poly so far behind in robotics research compared to other similar universities?
 Could it have been that they were late to the robotics investment party because the school was struggling financially and had just gone through a 1973 merger that combined two struggling institutions (Contributors, 2023)?
 Because Brooklyn Poly operated at a deficit until 1980, under tight budget constraints before the merger with NYU again, it is highly likely that Brooklyn Poly simply was not able to make large investments as other schools were, despite its age and reputation.
 However, after the second merger with NYU, the makerspace was built, labs were installed in 2008, and Poly entered into an affiliation, which was finalized in 2014 (W. Arenson, 2008).